Remember the old days where a voltage meter would be a perfect indicator of your remaining battery capacity?

 - Battery Capacity: If you measure the current over time (say, an hour), you can calculate the battery’s capacity.
 Battery capacity is usually in ampere-hours (Ah) or Watt-hours (Wh).
 So, if you measure a steady current of 1 amp for one hour, you’ve consumed 1 Ah of capacity.
 If the current varies over the hour, you will integrate (or sum up) the current to find the total capacity used.
 The shunt itself does these calculations.

 In battery monitoring systems, these measurements are often done digitally, with the results processed by a microcontroller and then displayed to the user, typically showing the current flow, the consumed capacity, and sometimes an estimate of the remaining capacity based on the current consumption rate.
-This calls for a kind of display to view a battery’s charge state.
+This calls for a display to view a battery’s charge state.

 How to Wire a Shunt

 Connect the main battery negative to the shunt to B-, then use another cable from P- to your main negative busbar.
 After the main negative busbar are your loads and charging equipment.
-So all the power going in and out of the battery is going through the shunt.
+So, all the power going in and out of the battery is going through the shunt.

 Different types of shunts